 "Jeremiah is one of the most gifted musicians we know.
 He's a brilliant pianist, singer and musical director - and his original songs are full of energy and heart."

 Jeremiah will join the faculty in the Department of Theatre at Western Michigan University this fall as Director of Music Theatre Voice and Assistant Professor of Theatre.
-He is the creator, host and producer of 16 Bar Cut, a monthly podcast with conversations on all things theater and the arts.
 A theater artist, musician, songwriter and teacher he is equally at home in the worlds of music and theater.
 Born in North Jersey, and growing up in the Pocono Mountains, the influence of nearby Manhattan was inevitable and Jeremiah spent his formative years crossing paths or studying with legendary theatre and music artists including Marni Nixon, Bob Dorough, Peter Howard and Pattie D'Arcy Jones.

 He’s appeared on stage as an actor in leading roles, world premieres and alongside some of Broadway’s finest both in New York and regionally.
 Highlights: critically acclaimed Philadelphia debut in Jason Robert Brown's Songs For A New World, Jason Robert Brown's The Last Five Years at Philadelphia Theatre Company understudying the role of Jamie, the Philadelphia regional premieres of Andrew Lippa's The Wild Party and Seussical, the world premiere of Albert Innaurato and Charles Gilbert's Gemini, the Musical originating the role of Randy alongside Linda Hart and Robert Picardo at the Prince Music Theater and appearing on stage with Tony Award nominated actress Emily Skinner and Jeff McCarthy in the role of Pirelli in Sweeney Todd at Lyric Theatre of Oklahoma.
 He’s performed at a long list of clubs, concert halls and cabarets in New York and Philadelphia, including The Duplex, The Triad, Rose Hall at Lincoln Center and The Tin Angel, to name a few and has had the honor of appearing in concert for President George W. Bush and Philadelphia’s Mayor John Street.